verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 You will find the following files in `./v8o`:
 - `binding.yaml` - Verrazzano Binding file
 - `model.yaml` - Verrazzano Model template
-- `wdt-archive.zip` - The WDT archive containing the ToDo List application WAR file
+- `wdt-archive.zip` - The WDT archive file containing the ToDo List application WAR file
 - `wdt-model.yaml` - The WDT model of the WebLogic Server domain
 - `vz_variable.properties` - A set of properties extracted from the WDT domain model
 - `create_k8s_secrets.sh` - A helper script with `kubectl` commands to apply the Kubernetes secrets needed for this domain